ProGNOMmers/ruby-rails-documentation/README.md

 I :heart:'d RailsAPI: it included the Ruby and Ruby On Rails docs merged together.

-But RailsAPI is online no more, so this project aims to replace it.
+But RailsAPI is no more online.
+This project provides a replacement.

 ## Current releases